-W. Max Finley Chair for Excellence in American Business
+W. Max Finley Chair for Excellence in Business,

 The W. Max Finley Chair was established by a $1.1 million gift from the Finley family in 2015.
 This Chair focuses on instruction and research in the areas of capitalism, capital formation and change, the use of data analytics in business decision making and critical support to entrepreneurism and family-owned businesses.